NAVEXIRMUsers/.github/README.md

 # .github
-Repository for default health files
+Repository for default health files and issue templates